Vulnerability Scanning: What It Is & Why It’s Important for Security and Compliance

 Vulnerability scanning vs penetration testing

-Vulnerability scanning and penetration testing are both designed to assess an organization’s security posture, but there are key differences.
+Vulnerability scanning and penetration testing are both forms of security testing designed to assess an organization’s security posture, but there are key differences.

-A vulnerability scan is a high-level test that focuses on finding, prioritizing, and reporting vulnerabilities using automated tools, whereas a penetration test is a more in-depth test designed to not only discover but exploit vulnerabilities and potentially move deeper through your environment to discover additional threats.
+A vulnerability scan is a high-level test that focuses on the identification, prioritization, and reporting of vulnerabilities using automated tools, whereas a pen test is a more in-depth test designed to not only discover but exploit vulnerabilities and potentially move deeper through your environment to discover additional threats.

-A penetration test can do this by using threat modeling simulations to map out the application’s entire attack surface to identify possible attack entry points.
+A pen test can do this by using threat intelligence and modeling simulations to map out the application’s entire attack surface to identify possible attack entry points.
 Automated vulnerability scans, on the other hand, don’t necessarily consider the organization’s application business logic, which could lead to overlooked vulnerabilities or false positives.

 That’s why a vulnerability scan is often just one part of the penetration testing process.